Conflict Resolution in Management

 💡 Instead: Slow down.
 Facilitate a real conversation.
 Get to the heart of the matter.

 🧭 The takeaway?
 Ego and denial have no place in conflict resolution.
 When a solution challenges authority or identity, strong leadership requires humility and curiosity.
-In this case, had there been a successful collaboration and acceptance of Semmelweis’s ideas, it could have been adopted much earlier, potentially saving more lives.
+Had there been collaboration instead of resistance, lives could have been saved years earlier.

-While remote work has eliminated the long commutes and traffic, it hasn’t eliminated workplace tension.
+Remote work environments amplify workplace conflict because they eliminate the visual cues and spontaneous conversations that help teams address tension before it escalates.
 In fact, it’s created a new type of conflict that sneaks in silently through missed messages, delayed replies, and Slack threads that go sideways.

 Relationships are harder to build remotely, and misunderstandings are bound to brew.